LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

 ## Calibration
 - add sample labels to points (if specified)
 - check unit for calibration methods other than "max"
+- can only pass initialized worklist guard
+- problem when no molformula
+- add date column
+- dont overwrite old data

 # Documentation
 - for _import profiles_